 This is more detailed look at one of my three dress variations for the PatternReview.com contest.
 Starting from my favorite sheath dress pattern — McCalls 6920 — I wanted to create a classic dress I can wear for professional networking events, presentation and civic engagement activities.
 I’ve been wanting to make a blush ponte jacket to wear over brown separates that I already have.
-I planned to wear that outfit with this great reptile patterned shoe that I ordered online when was stuck overnight in an airport.
+I planned to wear that outfit with this great reptile patterned shoe that I ordered during an online spree while stuck overnight in an airport.

 I laid out the combo below, including a great necklace, and liked the look quite well: